Did you ever think that eating healthfully could lead to a very unhealthy lifestyle?

 - Other specified feeding and eating disorders (OSFED)

-- Chronic fatigue
+- Chronic fatigue or low energy availability

 - Difficulty concentrating

-- Digestive discomfort (reflux, constipation, bloating)
+- Digestive discomfort such as bloating, constipation, or reflux

-- Obsessive exercise patterns
+- Obsessive exercising, or using exercise as compensation

 - Perfectionism